bneGREEN: Europe pays what it takes to bring in LNG but still cannot get enough

 A crucial issues is Europe’s LNG import capacity, especially if some tankers are hanging around offshore waiting for space.

-The EU has 169 bcm of annual LNG import capacity, according to the Economist Intelligence Unit, while it imported 98 bcm in 2021.
+The EU has 169bn cubic metres of annual LNG import capacity, according to the Economist Intelligence Unit, while it imported 98 bcm in 2021.
 However, Russian pipelines supplied 153 bcm in 2021, meaning that the unused 71 bcm in Europe could not come anywhere near replacing Russian supplies.

 Countries are pushing ahead with new terminals, such as Germany, but this will take years to materialise, meaning that LNG cannot replace Russian gas in the short term